1. What is the U.S. Center for SafeSport, what is their jurisdiction and how is the Center empowered?

 USEF established a Safe Sport Policy, effective December 1, 2013, prior to the Center being created.
 The Policy covered the areas of prohibited conduct (sexual misconduct, emotional misconduct, physical misconduct, bullying, harassment and hazing), training and education, criminal background checks, reporting and enforcement.
 Program requirements included Safe Sport Training and criminal background checks for USEF Staff, Licensed Officials, Board Members and Team Chefs and Coaches.

-19. What is the responsibility of USEF Recognized Affiliates and their associated organizations and activities?
+9. What responsibility do USEF Recognized Affiliates and their associated organizations and activities have regarding suspended or banned individuals?

 A suspended or banned person is prohibited from participating, in any capacity, in any activity or competition authorized by, organized by, or under the auspices of the United States Olympic & Paralympic Committee, the national governing bodies recognized by the United States Olympic & Paralympic Committee, including US Equestrian, and/or any US Equestrian Affiliated Organization.
 This prohibition affects a person regardless of whether or not they are a USEF member.
 Competition licensees and management are responsible for ensuring that no banned or suspended person is on the competition grounds.